All Things Tea

 Always use freshly drawn, cold water to prepare tea.
 Purified and spring water are best because they are relatively free from pollutants and other substances that can dramatically alter tea's taste.
-On the other hand, it is preferable for the water to have some natural mineral content, as they may enhance the tea's flavor.
+On the other hand, it is preferable for the water to have some natural minerals content, as they may enhance the tea's flavor.
 For this reason, distilled water should be avoided since the lack of minerals will leave the tea tasting flat.
 Similarly, one should never use pre-heated water-as from the faucet, for instance.
 This kind of water has mostly likely been overheated, thereby losing oxygen content while picking up possibly harmful substances from the water pipes.
-Please download our PDF to learn more.

 The following instructions will allow you to make a good cup of any kind of tea.
 Also included are suggestions for amount of tea leaves, time of infusion, water temperature, and material of teapot for the general varieties of tea.
 Of course, there are more detailed instructions for any kind of tea.
 To find out more on how to prepare a specific kinds of a variety of tea, click on the kind of tea below.

 - 1. Bring freshly drawn, cold water to a boil in a kettle